Aging Out of Foster Care: Financial Assistance & Resources

 The plan is supposed to be completed 90 days before they age out of foster care.
 It’s hard to believe anyone that young can grasp how Medicaid works, what a credit score is, how to balance a budget or what they will need to sign a lease.

 Foster Club has their own transition tool kit with much more direct guidelines.
 The tool kit is meant for foster youth, but these principles could be applied to anyone moving out of the house for the first time.
-At the minimum, you’ll need a plan in place for finances, housing, health care, your education and career.
+At the minimum, you’ll need a plan in place for finances, housing, health care, education and career.

 Here are some recommendations that any child leaving home could learn from.

-Financial Considerations for Foster Children
+Financial Considerations for ‘Aging Out’ Foster Children

 Get a bank account with a checking and a savings account before you move out.
 Have a source of income and list all the types of aid you might qualify for such as social security, housing support, food stamps, financial aid for college, etc.